Genia888/holbertonschool-shell/permissions/README.md

 Write a script that adds execution permission to the owner, the group owner and the other users, to the file hello
 #!/bin/bash
 chmod ugo+x hello

+8. James Bond
+Write a script that sets the permission to the file hello as follows:
+#!/bin/bash
+chmod 007 hello